percona/k8spxc-docs/docs/scaling.md

 PVC object (considered stable since Kubernetes v1.24).
 The user cannot shrink the size of an existing PVC object.

-#### Automatic scaling

-The Operator allows to scale Percona XtraDB Cluster storage automatically since version 1.14.0.
+Starting from the version 1.14.0, the Operator allows to scale Percona XtraDB Cluster storage automatically by changing the appropriate Custom Resource option.
+Older versions require more manual operations.

-!!! warning

-     Automatic storage scaling by the Operator is in a technical preview stage and is not recommended for production environments!

-You can expand storage by changing the value of the `pxc.volumeSpec.persistentVolumeClaim.resources.requests.storage` in the Custom Resource, e.g. by editing and applying the `deploy/cr.yaml` file:

-    ``` {.text .no-copy}
-    spec:
-      ...
-      pxc:
-        ...
-        volumeSpec:
-          persistentVolumeClaim:
-            resources:
-              requests:
-                storage: <NEW STORAGE SIZE>
-        ...
-    ```

-    Apply changes as usual:

-    ``` {.bash data-prompt="$" }
-    $ kubectl apply -f cr.yaml
-    ```

-#### Manual scaling with Volume Expansion capability
+#### Scaling with Volume Expansion capability

 Certain volume types support PVCs expansion (exact details about PVCs and the supported volume types can be found in [Kubernetes